 You have have seen the sneak peak that I posted on my Instagram page a few days ago.
 I created these Strawberry Lime Margarita Cupcakes from scratch when I was trying to come up with a way to use up the lonely limes I had sitting on my counter.
 They were just begging to be used in something fun.
 The cupcakes themselves are not overly sweet and are very light in flavor with just the right amount of tartness.
 I used just a couple of drops of green food coloring to give it that tropical lime tint, and topped them with strawberry icing.
 I was excited to find another great use for my Strawberry Buttercream Frosting and I doubled the recipe this time.
 I wanted a nice size mound of frosting on each cupcake.

-Make sure you scroll down below the recipe and check out the other wonderful margarita recipes that were posted today by my friends!
+Make sure you check out all of my Cinco de Mayo recipes.
+You will be sure to love my pink lemonade margarita!
 Now please excuse me while I go stuff my face with one of these cupcakes and pretend I’m on a tropical beach somewhere.

 Enjoy the Strawberry Lime Margarita Cupcakes and happy Margarita day!